 Strong Economic Momentum Expected to Spillover to Construction

 PCA also upwardly revised its long-range projections for 2015-2017.
-Annual growth during that period is expected to be as high as 9.2 percent.
-Cement consumption is dictated by the level of construction activity and by the prevailing cement intensity.
-While 2017 cement intensity levels remain well below the pre-recession averages and upside risks remain, these risks have been significantly reduced.
+Annual growth during that period is expected to be as high as 11.1 percent.
+PCA predicts cement consumption levels will reach 120 million metric tons by 2017.

 The Portland Cement Association represents cement companies in the United States.
 It conducts market development, engineering, research, education, and public affairs programs.
 More information on PCA programs is available at www.cement.org